History of Waste

 Landfilling became much more expensive with the introduction of waste levies and most states now apply the levy on anything that is landfilled.
 This means environmental costs are better priced and recycling is more competitive.
 NSW has the highest levy, which pushed up landfill gate fees to $200 tonne by 2014 (with ongoing cpi increases).
 It has been most successful with the heavier wastes such as demolition waste (now reaching 73% recycling).
 Other lighter materials such as plastics and organics mainly from households are not financially impacted as much.
 Additional policies are being considered and with some trials by councils, such as composting for green and kitchen waste and a controversial return to modern incineration (called waste to energy).

-There is also a renewed push with huge popular support to ban single use plastic bags.
+There has also been a renewed push with huge popular support to ban single use plastic bags.
 Over 180 million bags are littered each year, disrupting waterways and causing significant loss of life and suffering to marine wildlife.
 Also of growing scientific concern is the trillions of microplastics entering our waterways from a variety of waste plastic including bags, bottles, synthetic clothes, and microbeads in cosmetics and cleaning products.
 No one really knows what the long-term consequences of ingesting these particles, which have no nutrient value, will be, but the predictions are not good.
 The 2016 Senate report, ‘The Toxic Tide’ suggested there was a ”looming health crisis’ as the microplastics entered the food chain and hundreds of marine species were contaminated.

 We have come along way since Europeans first began to pollute pristine Australia But we can no longer plead ignorance.
 Growing public awareness of the threat to our ecosystems and our very survival means that zero waste and maximum resource recovery will become the defining principles of the 21st century.